SKalt/container_image_dist_ref/README.md

 # container_image_dist_ref

-An unnecessarily optimized docker/OCI image reference parser.
+A docker/OCI image reference parser.

-This library is oracle-tested against the authoritative image reference implementation, https://github.com/distribution/reference.
+This library is extensively tested against the authoritative image reference implementation, https://github.com/distribution/reference.

 ## Motivation

 <!-- TODO: rewrite -->

-I had a rust project and wanted to use `distribution/reference`, but didn't want to deal with FFI into `go`.
+I wanted to use `distribution/reference` in a rust project, but didn't want to deal with FFI into `go`.

 ## Goals